Andrea-Augello/Binary-calculator/README.md

 ### Picocom and Minicom
 Minicom<sup>[7]</sup> is a terminal emulator software for Unix-like operating systems, it is commonly used when setting up a remote serial console.

-Picocom is, in principle, very similar to minicom.
+Picocom<sup>[10]</sup> is, in principle, very similar to minicom.
 It was designed as a simple, manual, modem configuration, testing, and debugging tool.

+In effect, picocom is not an "emulator" per se.
+It is a simple program that opens, configures, manages a serial port (tty device) and its settings, and connects to it the terminal emulator already in use.

 In the scope of this project, it is used as a serial communications program to allow access to the serial console of the Raspberry.
-[...]

-ASCII-XFR<sup>[8]</sup> to load the source file
+As ASCII-XFR<sup>[8]</sup> was chosen to send the source file to the Raspberry, it

 [...]
 Trough the command